zama-ai/terraform-mpc-modules/README.md

 - Check the example configurations in `examples/`
 - Review individual module documentation in `modules/`
 - Consult the KubeIP documentation and AWS EKS best practices
-- See `README_KUBEIP_UPDATES.md` for migration details from previous architecture
 - Open an issue for bugs or feature requests

----

-> **🔄 Architecture Evolution**: This module collection has evolved from a complex AWS PrivateLink-based architecture to a simplified KubeIP strategy.
-The new approach eliminates VPC networking complexity while maintaining security through enclave attestation and restrictive security groups.
-See `README_KUBEIP_UPDATES.md` for detailed migration information.